Writing Picture Books

 I love writing picture books and sharing this joy with others.
 In these workshops we will explore a wide range of picture books, from beloved classics to recent hits, and will develop our own skills through hands-on activities and games.
 By the end of the course you will have:

-- a fuller understanding of the specific nature of picture books
+• a fuller understanding of the specific nature of picture books

-- tools for generating story ideas of your own
+• tools for generating story ideas of your own

-- insights into how picture books build plot and character.
+• insights into how picture books build plot and character.

-- a deeper understanding of the relationship between words and pictures.
+• a deeper understanding of the relationship between words and pictures.

-- tools for developing your unique storytelling voice.
+• tools for developing your unique storytelling voice.

 Essentials

-- When?
-Four week, in person course, one evening a week, 7pm – 9.30pm, 27th January – 17th February
+• When?
+Four week, in person course, Tuesday evenings, 6.50pm (for a 7pm start) – 9.30pm, 2nd – 23rd June 2026

-- Where?
+• Where?
 St Margaret’s Institute, 30, Polstead Road, Oxford, OX2 6TN

-- Who?
+• Who?
 This course is for adults and is suitable for total beginners and published writers alike.

-Interested but not sure what January is looking like yet?
+Interested but not sure what June is looking like yet?
 Join my newsletter for reminders.
 You can sign up at the bottom of this page.

 Course Outline: Week by Week

-Week Two: Story Sparks
+Week One: Story Sparks

-Week Three: Story Shapes
+Week Two: Story Shapes

 ‘Start at the beginning and, when you get to the end, stop’, said the Mad Hatter.
 But it doesn’t always feel that simple, does it?
 Through games and exercises, we’ll explore the essentials of story structure.
-There will be a particular focus on the specifics of picture book structure such as page turns, layout, and the relationship between words and pictures.
+There will be a particular focus on the specifics of picture book structure such as page count and layout.

 Paddington, Olivia, Alfie… picture books teem with loveable, relatable characters.
 But how do we create them?
-The first part of this workshop will ask what makes a great picture book character, and we’ll have a go at inventing our own.
-The second half will focus on style and how to find that all-important voice.
+This workshop will ask what makes a great picture book character, and we’ll have a go at inventing our own.
+And what is a picture book without, well…pictures!
+This workshop will also explore the role of the illustrator and the relationship between words and pictures.

 Feedback on your writing (optional extra for students on the course)